Basic concepts of flexbox

 flex-grow value of 1 then the available space in the flex container would be equally shared between our items and they would stretch to fill the container on the main axis.

 The flex-grow property can be used to distribute space in proportion.
 If we give our first item a flex-grow property deals with adding space in the main axis, the flex-shrink property controls how it is taken away.
-If we do not have enough space in the container to lay out our items, and flex-shrink is set to a positive integer the item can become smaller than the flex-basis.
+If we do not have enough space in the container to lay out our items, and flex-shrink is set to a positive integer, then the item can become smaller than the flex-basis.
 As with flex-grow, different values can be assigned in order to cause one item to shrink faster than others — an item with a higher value set for flex-shrink will shrink faster than its siblings that have lower values.

 The minimum size of the item will be taken into account while working out the actual amount of shrinkage that will happen, which means that flex-shrink has the potential to appear less consistent than flex-grow in behavior.
 We'll therefore take a more detailed look at how this algorithm works in the article Controlling Ratios of items along the main axis.